 During that 120-day period, a discovery stay is in place.
 This means that the plaintiff cannot subpoena any documents other than the medical records or take any depositions.
 In some situations, it makes it very difficult for a medical expert to form an opinion on what happened.

-If the plaintiff does not meet the strict expert report standards, then the defendant can object to the sufficiency or absence of the report and file a motion to dismiss.
+If the plaintiff doesn't meet the strict expert report standards, then the defendant can object to the sufficiency or absence of the report and file a motion to dismiss.
 If granted, the trial judge is required to award attorney’s fees against the plaintiff—in other words, the patient could end up paying for the attorney’s fees of the doctor he or she just sued.

 Navigating the complex expert report requirements is one reason why I urge people seriously injured by medical negligence to hire an experienced Texas medical malpractice attorney.